Dandelions are often described as a wild superfood.

 Most people say the colder months are best for digging up and using the roots - it's when they're biggest and sweetest.
 (An exception is legendary US forager Euell Gibbons, who wrote that he preferred to dig them in spring.)

-After some disgusting-tasting attempts many years ago, I've finally managed to make delicious dandelion root coffee.
-The secret is to oven-roast the roots on a low temperature for a long time - try about 4 hours at 100 degrees C.
+To make delicious dandelion root coffee, the secret is to oven-roast the roots on a low temperature for a long time - try about 4 hours at 100 degrees C.

 They shrink a lot, so start with a decent-sized bowlful.
 Give the roots a good wash and scrub first, and if they're big ones, chop them up small.
 They're ready to take out of the oven when the insides are a darker brown than the outsides, and they snap easily between your fingers.